SolidStateLEDLighting/indication_ws2812_5.2/README.md

 >0x7E000000

-PLEASE CALL ON THIS SERVICE LIKE THIS:
+PLEASE CALL THE SERVICE LIKE THIS:

 int32_t val = 0x22420919; // Color1 is Green 2 cycles Color2 is Blue 2 cycles.
 Off time 09 and On time 19 (25 dec)